ibrahim-s/searchWith/readme.md

 you have the ability to do that, through Use last spoken as default query check box in setting panel.
 And that's it, hope to search for good and find it, happy searching!

+### Changes for 1.6 ###

+*	Add tew new sites or search engines:
+	*	Google Translate
+	*	NVDA Issues On GitHub
+*	Use script decorators, instead of traditional script gesture way.

 ### Changes for 1.5 ###

 *	Fixing a serious bug, by escaping special characters in the query string, before including it in the url.